ai-republic/bms-to-inverter/README.md

 mqtt.topic=energystorage
 ```

-If you intend to use the `webserver` project to monitor your BMS you might want to review the `application.properties` to define the server port and make sure that the MQTT properties match those in the `config.properties` above.
+If you intend to use the [`webserver`](https://github.com/ai-republic/bms-to-inverter/blob/main/webserver) project to monitor your BMSes you might want to review the [`application.properties`](https://github.com/ai-republic/bms-to-inverter/blob/main/webserver/src/main/resources) to define the server port and make sure that the MQTT properties match those in your `config.properties`.

 ```
 # Webserver properties